frankzhewang/merchandise-test/README.md

 ## Generate Figures

-Before generating a figures, make sure that you have the relevant data ready.
+All the figures are generated in Matlab.
+To generate figures, first [clone this repo](#clone) to your personal computer.
+Make sure that you have the relevant data ready.
+The easiest way to achieve this is to [switch](#switch) to the `testing` version which contains a testing run of all the numerical analysis.

 ### Figure 1